-In Appendix \ref{app:dicussion:rate_cummulant:chernoff} we provide more details about this theoretical result.

-In fact, we are left with a \textit{smoothness condition} which can not be directly tested in practical settings because it depends on the rate function, which, in turn, depends on the data generating distribution, which is always unknown.
-However, we can proceed as the machine learning community has been doing since the very beginning to estimate $L(\bmtheta)$, by using an \textit{independent dataset}.
-In Appendix \ref{app:dicussion:rate_cummulant}, we show that the rate function $\I{\cdot}$ can be easily estimated by \textit{running} the model once on an independent dataset, using log-sum-exp operations and a grid search. \textit{The fact that this relevant function can be easily estimated and plotted is, in our opinion, one of the main findings of this work.}

-Figure \ref{fig:1} shows an estimation of the rate function $\I{\cdot}$ for some of the neural networks used in \cite{zhang2017understanding}, where it was shown that, within the same model class, can coexist interpolators that just memorize the training data (Random model in the figure) and others that generalizes remarkably well.
-If we assume that Definition \ref{def:smoothness} applies to the estimated rate functions of Figure \ref{fig:1}, one could easily argue that Theorem \ref{thm:smoothness:smallerL} perfectly explains why some of these interpolators generalize better than others.
-The initial model is also shown to highlight the case where the rate function indicates that differences between the train and test error are highly unlikely, as happens in this case.

-If smoothness defines the generalization of an interpolator, as shown in Theorem \ref{thm:smoothness:smallerL}, the next question now is, which are the mechanisms that biased the optimizer towards these smooth interpolators?
+In that sense, we could have interpolators which are $\beta$-smoother than others but have worse generalization performance, because they are not smooth enough in order to apply Theorem \ref{thm:smallerL}.

+\begin{HighlightBox} Interpolators with a larger rate function ${\cal I}_\bmtheta(\cdot)$ or, equivalently, smoother interpolators, are the ones that better generalize. \end{HighlightBox}